 Neoliberalism, which encompasses wars, environmental destruction, and increased vulnerability to pandemics, is being met worldwide with increasing rejection and protest every day.

-We as peace, social justice, and climate justice movements are part of the global trend for change along with diverse worldwide, grassroots, and “mosaic” movements for peace, justice, sustainability, and real security.
+We are part of the global trend for change along with diverse worldwide, grassroots, and “mosaic” movements for peace, justice, sustainability, and real security.
 Through collaborative actions and resistance, often international, a new culture of peace is being created; historical borders and barriers are being overcome in favor of collective action.

 We are not yet strong enough to turn the tide in favor of peace, democracy, and justice, but centers of change are emerging worldwide.
 We need more movements and campaigns to reach our goals.